eheikes/tts/README.md

 ## What It Does

-* Splits the text into the maximum size allowed by the AWS API (1500 characters).
+* Splits the text into the maximum size allowed by the API (1500 characters for AWS, 5000 characters for Google Cloud).
-* Compresses the white space inside the text to minimize the AWS cost.
+* Compresses the white space inside the text to minimize the cost.
-* Uses your AWS credentials in `~/.aws/credentials`.
+* Uses your credentials in `~/.aws/credentials` (AWS) or the `GOOGLE_APPLICATION_CREDENTIALS` (Google Cloud) file.
-* Calls the AWS API (in a throttled manner) to get each text part converted to audio.
+* Calls the API (in a throttled manner) to get each text part converted to audio.
 * Combines the audio together into a single file.

 ## Troubleshooting

 * Make sure Node.js is working.
 Running `node --version` on the command line should give a version of v6.0.0 or higher.
 * Make sure ffmpeg is installed.
 Running `ffmpeg -version` on the command line should give you the version information.
-* Make sure you can connect to AWS normally.
-Going to https://polly.us-east-1.amazonaws.com/v1/speech (or whatever AWS region you're using) should give you a "Missing Authentication Token" message.
+* Make sure you can connect to AWS or Google Cloud normally.
+  * Going to https://polly.us-east-1.amazonaws.com/v1/speech (or whatever AWS region you're using) should give you a "Missing Authentication Token" message.
 You can use the [AWS CLI tool](https://aws.amazon.com/cli/) to check your configuration -- installing that and running `aws sts get-caller-identity` should return your user info.
 * Run `export DEBUG=*` first (Linux or Mac) to turn on debugging output.
 On Windows you'll need to use `set DEBUG=*` (command prompt) or `$env:DEBUG = "*"` (PowerShell).

 ## Contributing